legacieweb/ifitness/RENDER_DEPLOYMENT.md

 4. Set publish directory: `frontend/build`
 5. Add environment variable: `REACT_APP_API_URL` = your backend URL

+**Important for SPA Routing**: Add a `render.yaml` file in the `frontend` directory to configure routes or use a static server that handles SPA fallback.
+See "SPA Routing Configuration" section below.

 ### Database Setup
 1. Create a new PostgreSQL database on Render
 2. Copy the connection string